JavierGravex/Retro_Game_Server-/README.md

-The remote gameplay session was successful, my friend was able to connect using Moonlight and play a game streamed from my Ubuntu laptop.
+The remote gameplay session was successful, my friend was able to connect using Moonlight and play a game streamed from my Ubuntu laptop,

 ## Citations